 4. To Promote Fair Labor

-Another key tenet of slow fashion is making sure that those who are producing the clothing and accessories are working in fair and humane conditions.
+Another key tenet of slow fashion is ensuring that those producing the clothing and accessories are working in fair and humane conditions.

 When you shop slow fashion, you can join in that movement, too.